mongodb-university/realm-tutorial/README.md

 ## Schemas

-Define the schemas for each collection as follows:
+Define the schemas for each collection as follows.
+Please note: we may change these in future versions of the tutorial.

 ### Tasks